sweiichen/tiny-pascal-voc/README.md

 ## Training

-Rename the train_images/ folder to pascal_train/ before training.
+Rename the train_images/ folder to "pascal_train" before training.

 Training the model, just run this code, and the model weights will be saved in the model/ folder.
 ```